-We are dedicated to providing quality training beyond what is available through the school systems, and competition at a local, regional, and national level.
-This competitive athletic experience can enhance social development, contribute to mental and physical health, and teach the values of teamwork, responsibility, self discipline, and self motivation.
+We are dedicated to providing quality training beyond what is available through the school systems and competition at local, regional, and national levels.
+This competitive athletic experience can enhance social development, contribute to mental and physical health, and teach the values of teamwork, responsibility, self-discipline, and self-motivation.

-It is our sincere desire to provide a solid foundation of fundamentals to enable participants to develop, not only as players, but also as persons.
-Given this base, we hope that these youths will continue playing well beyond their Junior Olympic years, for volleyball is truly a lifetime sport.
+It is our sincere desire to provide a solid foundation of fundamentals to enable participants to develop, not only as players, but also as people.
+Given this base, we hope that these youths will continue playing well beyond their Junior Olympic years.
+Volleyball is truly a lifetime sport.

 We have focused our program on junior boys because of the lack of opportunities currently available for boys.
 In contrast to girl’s volleyball, the number of college scholarship opportunities are not only very limited, but the dollar amounts are significantly lower (NCAA only allows 4.5 full scholarships for men’s teams as compared with 12 for women’s teams.
 There are only about 60 varsity men’s teams and only about 20 of those are Division I.).
 We will do our best to prepare our players and put them in the best environment to showcase their abilities to college recruits who will be present at various tournaments.